eduardamota/Data-Science-do-Zero/README.md

 # Data-Science-do-Zero

-Livro Data Science do Zero
+Estudos do Livro Data Science do Zero